rtroulak/VacationsApp/README.md

 Vacations App

--restApi on applications and users
+ - restApi on applications and users
--composer add, PHPMailer package
+ - composer add, PHPMailer package
--complete UI and backend
+ - complete UI and backend